julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 daily_activity <- read_csv("mturkfitbit_export_4.12.16-5.12.16/Fitabase Data 4.12.16-5.12.16/dailyActivity_merged.csv")
 heartrate_seconds_merged <- read_csv("mturkfitbit_export_4.12.16-5.12.16/Fitabase Data 4.12.16-5.12.16/heartrate_seconds_merged.csv")
 hourly_calories <- read_csv("mturkfitbit_export_4.12.16-5.12.16/Fitabase Data 4.12.16-5.12.16/hourlyCalories_merged.csv")
-hourly_intensities <- read_csv("mturkfitbit_export_4.12.16-5.12.16/Fitabase Data 4.12.16-5.12.16/hourlyIntensities_merged.csv")
-hourly_steps <- read_csv("mturkfitbit_export_4.12.16-5.12.16/Fitabase Data 4.12.16-5.12.16/hourlySteps_merged.csv")
-minute_calories_narrow <- read_csv("mturkfitbit_export_4.12.16-5.12.16/Fitabase Data 4.12.16-5.12.16/minuteCaloriesNarrow_merged.csv")
-Minute_intensities_narrow <- read_csv("mturkfitbit_export_4.12.16-5.12.16/Fitabase Data 4.12.16-5.12.16/minuteIntensitiesNarrow_merged.csv")
-minute_METS_narrow <- read_csv("mturkfitbit_export_4.12.16-5.12.16/Fitabase Data 4.12.16-5.12.16/minuteMETsNarrow_merged.csv")
-minute_sleep <- read_csv("mturkfitbit_export_4.12.16-5.12.16/Fitabase Data 4.12.16-5.12.16/minuteSleep_merged.csv")
-minute_steps_narrow <- read_csv("mturkfitbit_export_4.12.16-5.12.16/Fitabase Data 4.12.16-5.12.16/minuteStepsNarrow_merged.csv")
-weight_log_info <- read_csv("mturkfitbit_export_4.12.16-5.12.16/Fitabase Data 4.12.16-5.12.16/weightLogInfo_merged.csv")
+...

 ```

 #### How is the data organized?

 The data is organized in two different folders, one for the period of 3/12/16-4/11/16 and one for 4/12/16-5/12/16.
 They have the same columns in the same formats.
-The data for daily_activity is in wide format becuase it's a time series and wide format is best with time-series plots per metric.
-I initially re-organized the data by combining each individual csv into a combined dataframe, confirming that there was no duplication.
-However on analysis of the data, it seems the data from folder1 may be incomplete.
-The range of dates often stop at 4/9 which would leave a noticeable 3 day gap between the two data collections.
+The data for daily_activity is in wide format because it's a time series and wide format is best with time-series plots per metric.

+We are only focusing on the second dataset with the timeframe of 4/12/16-5/12/16.
+Although the data is supposed to be continuous, the range of dates in the first folder often stop at 4/9/16 which would leave a noticeable 3 day gap between the two data collections.
 There are also a different number of users in the dataset.
 For example, 35 users recorded daily activity in the first data set and only 3 in the second dataset.
 It seems that the user with ID `2891001357` and ID `6391747486` may have dropped out of the study between the first and second dataset.
-Therefore, we are only focusing on the second dataset as it is more complete.
+Therefore, the second dataset is more complete.

 #### How does it help you answer your question?